 The Registrar processes all enrolments.
 The Registrar has the responsibility of reviewing applications for enrolment in line with the principles expressed in this abridged policy.

 Most children start at ISMS when they turn three and join a Pre Primary (Stage 1) class.
-Participation in the Infant Community can help children prepare for Stage 1, and whilst this is not a prerequisite, it is highly endorsed.
+Participation in the Parent & Child Programs can help children prepare for Stage 1, and whilst this is not a prerequisite, it is highly endorsed.

 As demand for Stage 1 places often exceeds supply, the School unfortunately has to decline some applications.
 For this reason, ISMS maintains a waitlist and advises that the earlier the application process is completed, the better the chances of achieving a placement.